Exploiting biased noise in variational quantum models: Introduction

 The trainability and noise-resilience of VQAs remain topics of active debate \cite{singkanipaUnitalNoiseVariational2025}.
 Large random VQAs are known to exhibit flat cost landscapes that hinder efficient training~\cite{mccleanBarrenPlateausQuantum2018,ragoneLieAlgebraicTheory2024}, while shallow random circuits may suffer from local minima or limited expressivity~\cite{anschuetzQuantumVariationalAlgorithms2022a,anschuetzUnifiedTheoryQuantum2025}.
 However, some of these trainability issues can be alleviated through innate problem structure \cite{hendersonQuantumAdvantageExponential2025}, \textit{a priori} information or non-random initialisation of variational parameters~\cite{parkHardwareefficientAnsatzBarren2024}.
-In these favourable regimes, noise-resilience of VQAs has relied on combating error via noise-aware compilation and control techniques~\cite{cincioMachineLearningNoiseresilient2021,duQuantumCircuitArchitecture2022} that optimise circuit architectures for specific hardware, as well as device-agnostic error mitigation strategies where dominant noise sources are associated with Clifford or measurement operations ~\cite{temmeErrorMitigationShortdepth2017a,bergProbabilisticErrorCancellation2023,guptaProbabilisticErrorCancellation2023}.
-Recent analyses also reveal limitations to noise mitigation for quantum learning tasks including metrics for quantifying failure when intrinsic noise deviates from standard assumptions ~\cite{guptaCharacterizingNoisyQuantum2025,goviaBoundingSystematicError2024,quekExponentiallyTighterBounds2024a}.
+In such favourable regimes, noise-resilience of VQAs has relied on combating error via noise-aware compilation and control techniques~\cite{cincioMachineLearningNoiseresilient2021,duQuantumCircuitArchitecture2022} that optimise circuit architectures for specific hardware, as well as device-agnostic error mitigation strategies where dominant noise sources are associated with Clifford or measurement operations ~\cite{temmeErrorMitigationShortdepth2017a,bergProbabilisticErrorCancellation2023,guptaProbabilisticErrorCancellation2023}.
+Typically, the first step in combating noise in quantum circuits is to symmetrise it via twirling, which reduces complex noise to more analytically convenient channels \cite{hashimRandomizedCompilingScalable2021,laydenTheoryQuantumError2025a}.

-Of relevance to variational quantum circuits, recent work has extended conventional tools for noise characterisation and error mitigation to non-Clifford operations~\cite{hashimRandomizedCompilingScalable2021,laydenTheoryQuantumError2025a}.
-Typically, the first step in these methods proceeds by symmetrising arbitrary noise through twirling over unitary groups.
 Twirling over the Pauli group reduces noise to stochastic Pauli errors~\cite{durStandardFormsNoisy2005}, while twirling over the Clifford group further simplifies noise to a depolarising channel~\cite{emersonScalableNoiseEstimation2005,dankertExactApproximateUnitary2009}.
-While these approaches aim to reshape, learn and eventually suppress noise, the compatibility of these approaches with classical optimisation protocols in VQAs remains poorly understood.
+However, despite its central role in state-of-the-art error mitigation protocols, it remains unclear how noise symmetrisation interacts with classical optimisation.